 The noise level in the work environment is usually quiet.
 The office is a low-light environment.
 The type and nature of calls can create periods of extended stress.

-This position is Part-Time on-call hours, as needed.
-This position is not eligible for City benefits other than those afforded by Federal and State Law.
+This position is part-time, on-call as needed.
+It is not eligible for City benefits other than those afforded by Federal and State Law.

 Must submit typing certificate with application or fax to (209) 538-5710 by close date.
-A typing certificate must be dated within one year of applying with a minimum accuracy at 35 wpm.
+A typing certificate must be dated within one year of applying with accuracy at a minimum of 35 wpm.

 Strict standards are in place and rigid background investigations are conducted for these positions of authority and trust.
 The list of issues that can disqualify you in your background check is long and distinguished.
 Here are some common background check disqualification factors which often prevent candidates from moving forward in the process:

 - Poor work history (terminations, unsatisfactory performance, etc.)

 - Domestic violence

 - Felony Convictions